ExplainableMachines/group_website/research/index.md

 Research is most fruitful (and most fun) at the intersection of different fields of research.
 At the core of our research is the development of methods that give *global, human-interpretable explanations* for complex machine learning models, as well as the development of *inherently interpretable* machine learning models.
-We study these topics touching the fields of *classical XAI, Data Mining, Neural Network Pruning, and Low-dimensional Embeddings*, merging ideas to for example obtain a better understanding of which information is encoded in a neural network and how information flows between layers, or to inform neuro-symbolic architecture designs for relevant problems in biology.
+We study these topics touching the fields of *classical XAI, Data Mining, Neural Network Pruning, and Low-dimensional Embeddings*, merging ideas to for example obtain a better understanding of how information is encoded and propagated inside a neural network, nowadays coined *mechanistic interpretability*, or to inform neuro-symbolic architecture designs for relevant problems in biology.

 Putting our ideas into practice, we study Explainability of models in challenging biomedical tasks around *cancer*, where an understanding of the decision-making process of a model is essential